 Prior to beginning the experimental trials, your height and weight will be measured.
 Reflective markers will then be placed on the skin of your arms, torso, and legs, enabling us to track the position of your body using special cameras around the ergometer.
 Surface electromyography (EMG) units will then be placed on your skin over the belly of eight muscles, enabling us to measure the electrical activity of your muscles.
 Prior to adhering the EMG units, we will have to prepare small patches of your skin with a light abrasion gel.
 It will feel like we are rubbing your skin with a very-light sandpaper.
 An Inertial Measurement Unit (IMU) will then be secured to your lower back (L4/L5) using double-sided tape.
 An IMU is a lightweight, wireless electronic device which measures acceleration, rotation, and orientation.

 Once fitted with the markers and EMG units, you will begin a 5-minute cycling warm-up at 100 Watts at your preferred cadence.
 After completing the warm-up, you will be familiarized to each condition by performing a 10-second sub-maximal cycling efforts.
-Once familiarized, you will complete sixteen, 5-second maximal sprint trials in a randomized order.
+Once familiarized, you will complete twelve, 5-second maximal sprint trials in a randomized order in either seated or standing postures and gripping the handlebars or resting your fists on the handlebars for balance only.
 A 3-minute rest period will be given between the maximal sprint trials to reduce any potential fatigue effects.

 For each trial, we will measure and record your power output, motion, muscle activity, crank angle, and crank forces.